obinkytt/static/README.md

-## Static Website on AWS S3 Using Jenksin Pipeline
+## Static Website on AWS S3 Using Jenkins Pipeline